vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 I personally use online editor [Stackedit](https://stackedit.io) and sometimes my development IDE [Visual Studio Code](https://code.visualstudio.com).
 But you don't really have to stick to any of these, don't hesitate to make your own research in this field.

 #### Setting up your repository on GitHub

+The project backup

+This is a very important part of the project structure

 #### Deploying to the GitHub pages for free